lucascoelhof/CarND-LaneLines-P1/README.md

 ## Image processing pipeline

 My pipeline consisted of 5 steps.
-We start with this image, and on each step I will show what did the step did with the image.
+We start with this image, and on each step, I will show the result of the step on the image.

 ![alt text][initial]